jakartaee/platform/jakartaee9/JakartaEE9.md

 ### Jakarta EE 9 Project board

 Jakarta EE 9 will track its development progress with a [Github Project Board](https://github.com/orgs/eclipse-ee4j/projects/17).
-An individual Issue was created for each Specification Project to track its progress.
+An individual Epic Issue was created for each Specification Project to track its progress.
 For example, here's a link to the [Jakarta EE Platform Specification Version 9 Issue](https://github.com/eclipse-ee4j/jakartaee-platform/issues/133).

 The [Jakarta EE Release repo](https://github.com/eclipse-ee4j/jakartaee-release) will also be used for Issue tracking across the overall project.
 For example, the [Milestone/Release Candidate API artifacts](https://github.com/eclipse-ee4j/jakartaee-release/issues) are tracked in this repository.